TrialsNest

 Clinical Operations

-How to track patient recruitment for clinical trials
+Track patient recruitment for clinical trials with a practical dashboard

-A workflow guide for research sites tracking patient recruitment by source, status, owner, prescreening progress, records readiness, scheduling movement, and sponsor-ready next actions.
+Build a patient recruitment tracking dashboard for clinical trials around source, status, owner, prescreen progress, records readiness, scheduling movement, stale risk, and sponsor-ready next actions.

 Published Updated By TrialsNest editorial